 "This is a big-hearted, large-minded book, rich in its religioius heritage yet wonderfully ironic, in its particulars, about those same compelling cultural connections.
 The flow of the writing, too, is thoroughly complete and poignantly alive in its follow-through, as if the poems were engaging the reader in real-life chat narratives.
 Philip Terman's Our Portion is a work of profoujnd maturity, practival wisdom, and reconciliaiton with what is possible."

-In Our Portion, Philip Terman charts the seasons of a lifge in the garden—a life rooted in Jewish tradition and animated by love.
+In Our Portion, Philip Terman charts the seasons of a lifge in the garden--a life rooted in Jewish tradition and animated by love.
 Expansive, generous, he celebrates and sings the beauty of Creation, the lovers in one another's arms, the birds at their song.
-Though he is mindful of the griefs of a fallen order, he keeps returning us to what redeems and nourishes, inviting us in poem after poem to marvel with him at “the spontaneous melody of the moment.'"
+Though he is mindful of the griefs of a fallen order, he keeps returning us to what redeems and nourishes, inviting us in poem after poem to marvel with him at 'the generous melody of the moment.'"

 --Leslie Ullman, Poetry Magazine

 the monumentality of mythology....